We have made it extremely easy to set up and use. It is all managed by you on our web site through one account.

-If you want individual extensions to receive external calls directly to their extension, you just add another incoming telephone number to your account from the Package Builder by pressing the 'add more phone numbers' button and mapping it to the extension.
+If you want individual extensions to receive external calls directly to their extension, you just add another incoming telephone number to your account from the Package Builder by pressing the 'Add Numbers to Your Package' button and mapping it to the extension.

-The new telephone number will appear in the 'inbound number set up' list on the PBX page; assign it to an extension by choosing it from the drop down menu alongside it.
+The new telephone number will appear in the Inbound Numbers list on the PBX page; assign it to an extension by choosing it from the drop down menu alongside it.

 Each of your telephone extensions has its own sub-account with our service and now needs to be set up so that Voipfone can identify it as a valid user on our network.